ColditzColligula/GroupLotse-Tester/README.md

 ## Windows Executable

-You can download a 7zip-File containing all necessary files to run this application [here.](https://www.dropbox.com/s/pdncabfx59zisze/GroupLotse%20Tester.7z?raw=1) After you have extracted the Archive, just run the Shortcut "GroupLotse Interface Tester".
+You can download a 7zip-File containing all necessary files to run this application [here.](https://github.com/ColditzColligula/GroupLotse-Tester/releases/download/1.0/GroupLotse.Tester.zip) After you have extracted the Archive, just run the executable "GroupLotse Interface Tester".

 ## Setup and Usage